macmcmeans/isaacCSPRNG/README.md

 > prng1.rand();                                   -->  2052729692

-// advance the generator specified number of cycles
+// advance the generator the specified number of cycles
 > prng1.prng( 6 );